raballew/okd-the-hard-way/docs/00-prerequisites.md

 ## Time

-The total time needed will vary but without any previous knowledge you will probably need a week or two to fully understand everything shown here.
+The total time needed will vary but without any previous knowledge you will probably need a week or two to complete and understand the lab.

 Next: [Hypervisor](01-hypervisor.md)